Too much social

 • They stated they didn’t see a need for a blog and it was a waste of money.

-• They just didn’t understand why their competitor was literally destroying them market wise as they went from the bottom and are now the top player in their industry within Northwest Indiana.
+• They just didn’t understand why their competitor was literally destroying them market wise as they went from the bottom and are now the top player in their industry within Northwest Alabama.

 Beyond the above, they have an eCommerce page to buy off of but they have to call every person that orders as the pricing is wrong and they have to renegotiate the prices after someone orders online.
 They see that as a more cost-effective way than to update the prices.